 In this post, you will find helpful information on:

-Please include a copy of one form of photographic ID, e.g., a Passport or Driver’s Licence, that clearly shows your name and signature (if using your passport, the signature is on page 3).
-If you do not provide a copy of an ID with your consent form, we will not process your request.
+You will need to upload a copy of one form of photographic ID when submitting the online enquiry form e.g. Passport or Driver’s Licence, that clearly shows your name and signature (if using your passport, the signature is on page 3).
+If you do not provide a copy of a form of ID, they will not process your request.

 If you have criminal convictions in any other country (including Australia), when you arrive in Australia, you must declare your criminal convictions, regardless of which country or how long ago the convictions occurred.
 This declaration is made on your incoming passenger card as part of the immigration clearance process.
 Your declaration will be assessed by an Australian Border Force Officer.